Intro

 To be honest, before this project I couldn't imagine that complex softwares could be developed by a small team.
 I always remembered the enormous list of names at the end of computer games (I'd never forget The Neverhood!) when I encountered a professional software (but why there is no cast for those impressive softwares anyway?!).

 The company I worked for was used to develop big and complex applications this way: A team of one or two programmers managed everything.
 It is a very good experience but truth to be told, it's sheer craziness!
+I had the advantage of choosing my favorite language for development and at that time I chose the VB.NET!
+Figure 1 shows a very rough schema of the main application just to make it more clear.

 The Problem